Frances Vagedes - Obituary

 1/1

-HOUSTON — Frances Adella (Jones) Vagedes, Age 92, of St. Rt.
-47, Houston, Ohio, passed away of natural causes at her residence Thursday evening, July 9, 2020.
+HOUSTON — Frances Adella (Jones) Vagedes, age 92, of state Route 47, Houston, Ohio, passed away of natural causes at her residence Thursday evening, July 9, 2020.

 Frances was a member of Sts.
-Peter & Paul Catholic Church and the Ladies Sodality.
+Peter and Paul Catholic Church and the Ladies Sodality.
 She enjoyed crafting, quilting, gardening, taking care of babies and hosting card club parties.

 Memorials may be made to Wilson Health Hospice, Alzheimer's Association of Miami County or charities of choice.